rdavudov/bio-object-logic/README.md

 ```java
  new BioDictionaryBuilder().build();
  ```
- also you can specify which package root for Bio Objects traversal.
+ also you can specify package root for Bio Objects traversal.
  ```java
  new BioDictionaryBuilder().addPackage("com.linkedlogics.bio.test").build();
  ```

- After dictiontary is created you can instantiate your classes either by default constructor
+ After dictionary is created you can instantiate your objects either by default constructor
  ```java
  Vehicle v = new Vehicle() ;
  ```